Utah State Board of Education

 Utah State Board of Education (USBE) is the state education agency of Utah.
 Its headquarters are in Salt Lake City.

 Purpose

 The USBE is the governing body over education in the state of Utah.
 This organization issues teaching licenses and establishes the statewide K-12 school curriculum.

+Current Members

+Board members are elected to staggered four-year terms by district, with elections becoming party partisan from 2020.